What Is The Boiling Point Of Oxygen

 • Regular Audits: Conduct regular audits of oxygen storage and handling facilities to ensure compliance with safety standards and regulations.

 • Emergency Drills: Conduct periodic emergency drills to test the effectiveness of emergency response plans.
-This helps ensure that personnel are prepared to respond quickly and effectively in case of an accident.
+This helps confirm that personnel are prepared to respond quickly and effectively in case of an accident.

 • Continuous Improvement: Continuously review and improve safety procedures based on lessons learned from incidents and near-misses.
 This proactive approach helps prevent future accidents and enhances overall safety.